1 - Achieve Federal ATO

 POA&M Solution

-The example is shown using a policy from scratch but these direction could be used to add to an existing policy.
+The example is shown using a policy from scratch but these directions could be used to add to an existing policy.

 1. Create a new policy